As a technician, you make a measurable impact on your organization.

 To determine how much you make per hour or year, they’ll take into account your what your experience and background tells them makes the most sense.
 The goal is to make sure you feel valued and well-compensated for your work.

-Now you have a better understanding of how factors like your location, your educational and training background, your years of experience and the complexity of the work you do impacts your pay.
+Now you have a better understanding of how factors like your location, your educational and training background, your years of experience and the complexity of the work you do impact your pay.

 To take this a step further, here are nine tips for making more money throughout your career as a diesel technician.
 Some of them might even surprise you.